-Chitin was first reported as a chemical stable material in 1799 by the English scientist Charles Hachett [6]; however, only a few years later scientists gained interest in the chemistry of this polymer extracted from mushrooms (1811, Henri Braconnot, who named it fungine) [7] and insect exoskeleton (1823, Auguste Odier, who gave it its actual name, chitin).
-The definite chemical structure of chitin as a polymer made by β -(1 \rightarrow 4) repeating units of 2-acetamido-2-deoxy-D-glucopyranose was elucidated in 1946 by Earl R. Purchase and Charles E. Braun.
-CHT was described for the first time in 1859 by Charles Rouget [8], who obtained an acid soluble polymer after boiling chitin in alkali.
-This soluble polymer was named chitosan in 1894 by Felix Hoppe-Seyler [9].
-However, only since the 1970s chitin and CHT begun to be considered as promising materials to be exploited in several applications.
+Chitin was first reported as a chemical stable material in 1799 by the English scientist A. Hachett [6]; however, only a few years later scientists gained interest into the chemistry of this polymer extracted from mushrooms (1811, Henri Braconnot, who named it fungine) [7] and from insect exoskeleton (1823, Auguste Odierd, who gave its actual name chitin).
+The definite chemical structure of chitin as a polymer made by β -(1 \rightarrow 4) repeating units of 2-acetamido-2-deoxy-D-glucopyranose was elucidated in 1946 by Earl R. Purchase, and Charles E. Braun.
+CHT was described for the first time in 1859 by Charles Rouget [8], who obtained an acid soluble polymer, after boiling chitin in alkali.
+This soluble polymer was named CHT in 1894 by F. Hoppe-Seyler [9].
+However, only since the '70s chitin and CHT began to be considered as promising materials to be exploited in several applications.

 Due to its extensive hydrogen bond network, chitin is totally insoluble in water, as well as in most organic solvents [10,11].
-This feature has hampered its characterization [12], and accounts for its chemical and biological stability on the one hand, and its poor industrial application, on the other hand [13].
+This feature has hampered its characterization [12], and accounts for its chemical and biological stability from one side, and its poor industrial application from the other [13].

-CHT, which is partially deacetylated chitin in which N-acetylglucosamine residues are replaced with glucosamine (2-amino-2-deoxy-D-glucose, GlcN), is less widespread in nature and can be found mainly in the cell wall of a few fungi and green algae.
+CHT, which is partially deacetylated chitin where N-acetylglucosamine residues are replaced with glucosamine (2-amino-2-deoxy-D-glucose, GlcN), is less widespread in nature and can be found mainly in the cell wall of a few fungi and in green algae.
 Deacetylation converts the homopolymer chitin into a random copolymer of GlcNAc and GlcN monomers; the free amino groups can be protonated in acidic media, affecting the physicochemical properties such as solubility, hydrogen bonding and reactivity.

-The molecular weight, strictly related to the degree of polymerization (DP), the degree of acetylation (DA) and the pattern of acetylation (PA) are fundamental parameters determining the CHT properties, firstly, in terms of solubility; and secondly, in terms of physicochemical properties and structure-activity relationship [14-16].
+The molecular weight, strictly related to the degree of polymerization (DP), the degree of acetylation (DA) and the pattern of acetylation (PA) are fundamental parameters determining the CHT properties at first in terms of solubility, secondly in terms of physicochemical properties and structure-activity relationships [14-16].

 The average molecular weight of CHT affects its solution viscosity, mechanical, chemical, and optical properties, as well as chain orientation and entanglement.
-While chitin is reported to have an average molecular weight up to millions Da (in the range 1×10^{6} -2.5 × 106 Da, that is a DP comprised between 5 and 10 thousands of monomeric units), CHT average molecular weight is commonly comprise between 50 thousand and

-1 million Da [17], while most widespread commercial CHT is within the range of a few thousand Da (3800 Da) to 500 kDa [18].
+While chitin is reported to have an average molecular weight up to millions Da (in the range 1 x 106 - 2.5 x 106 Da, that is a DP comprised between 5 and 10 thousands of monomeric units), CHT average molecular weight is commonly comprised between 50 thousands and 1 million Da [17], while most widespread commercial CHT is within the range of a few thousands Da (3800 Da) and 500 kDa [18].

 DA, defined as the average number of GlcNAc units per 100 monomers given as a percentage, can be determined with different techniques, including spectroscopic methods [18,19], or potentiometric titrations [20].
-When the DA is less than 50%, CHT becomes soluble in slightly acidic aqueous media (pH < 6), and 1H-NMR may be the technique of choice for DA determination [21].
-Although there is no consensus on the DA value determining the name switch from chitin to CHT, commercial CHT is commonly featured with a DA in the range 2-45% [18].
-However, more than a decade ago, the European Chitin Society (https://euchis.org/, accessed on 21 February 2023) proposed the use of the terms chitin/CHT based on the solubility in 0.1 M acetic acid, being chitin is the insoluble polymer and CHT the soluble one [22].
+When the DA is less than 50 %, CHT becomes soluble in slightly acidic aqueous media (pH < 6), and 1H-NMR may be the technique of choice for DA determination [21].
+Although there is no consensus on the DA value determining the name switch from chitin to CHT, commercial CHT is commonly featured with a DA in the range 45 - 2 % [18].
+However, more than a decade ago, the European Chitin Society (https://euchis.org/) proposed the use of the terms chitin/CHT based on the solubility in 0.1 M acetic acid, being chitin the insoluble polymer and CHT the soluble one [22].